DA0-DA0/retroactive-compensation-cf-worker/DESIGN.md

 ### `POST /:dao/complete`

 Set the active survey to completed and store the proposal ID for the created proposal.
-Any DAO member can do this once rankings stop being accepted.
+Any DAO member can do this once ratings stop being accepted.

 #### Response